oss-review-toolkit/ort/website/docs/configuration/ort-yml.md

   - message: "Does not have X.*"
     reason: "BUILD_TOOL_ISSUE"
     comment: "Error caused by a known issue for which a fix is being implemented, see https://github.com/..."

+  - message: "NOTICE_DEFAULT"
+    reason: "BUILD_TOOL_ISSUE"
+    comment: "This is expected when no third-party license data is collected and a default notice file is still generated."
 ```

 ### Resolving Policy Rule Violations